juanrmn/Arduino-Telescope-Control/README.md

 ### testing folder

-Contains the necessary scripts for testing by separate the communications with Stellarium, communications with the device, and the Arduino library for coordinates transformation (Matrix Method implementation).
+Contains the necessary scripts for testing isolately the communications with Stellarium, communications with the device, and the Arduino library for coordinate transformation (Matrix Method implementation).

 ### main folder